 Keith L. Klein, J.D. has served as our General Counsel since November 2019.
 From January 2016 to May 2017, he was General Counsel for Unity Biotechnology.
 From October 2006 to October 2015, he was General Counsel for Kythera Biopharmaceuticals, and handled legal matters associated with that firm's IPO and subsequent acquisition by Allergan in October 2015 for \$2.1 billion.
-From 1991 to 2006, he held increasingly senior legal positions at Amgen, Inc., culminating as Senior Associate General Counsel and lead counsel for Amgen's Global Commercial Organization.
+From 1991 to 2006, he held increasingly senior legal positions at Amgen, Inc., culminating as Senior Associate General Counsel.
 Prior to that, he was an associate with Cooley Godward LLP and Allen Matkins.
 He holds a Bachelor of Arts in Economics from University of California, Los Angeles and a Juris Doctorate from University of California, Davis.